 When Getting It Up Gets You Down: Erectile Dysfunction and Your Pelvic Floor

 As many of us reading this blog can attest, pelvic pain can be an issue that leaves us feeling not only physically uncomfortable, but emotionally/mentally drained and isolated.
-Often, by the time many people get seen by a physical therapist, they have been mismanaged by other providers, leading to increased frustration among other things.
-Men, in particular, seem to be …
+Often, by the time many people get seen by a physical and occupational therapists, they have been mismanaged by other providers, leading to increased frustration among other things.
+Men, in particular, seem …

-Physical Therapy for Male Pelvic Pain: Don’t Let the Penis Come Between Us
+Physical and Occupational Therapy for Male Pelvic Pain: Don’t Let the Penis Come Between Us

-By Stephanie Prendergast, MPT, Cofounder, PHRC Los Angeles The Situation Room: Why do men have to see Women’s Health Physical Therapists?
+By Stephanie Prendergast, MPT, Cofounder, PHRC Los Angeles The Situation Room: Why do men have to see Women’s Health Physical and Occupational Therapistss?
 The facts: 15% of adult men worldwide suffer from pelvic pain.
-1 8.2% of men will experience prostatitis-like symptoms at some point in their lives, and greater than 90% of those men will have symptoms …
+1 8.2% of men will experience prostatitis-like symptoms at some point in their lives, and greater than 90% of those men will …